 Consumer research is a big tent.
 Consumer researchers represent virtually every social science discipline, plus a few from the physical sciences and the arts for good measure.
 From this blending of disciplines comes a dynamic and complex research perspective, including viewpoints regarding appropriate research methods, and even deeply held beliefs about what are and are not appropriate issues for consumer researchers to study.
 Thus, this course will introduce students to variety of topics in the field of consumer research.
-We will start with studying consumers in the marketplace and consumers as individuals.
-Later in the course we will touch upon the psychological theories of learning and memory, theories of motivation, and personality.
-Students will be introduced to research methodologies used in consumer research.
 Towards the end of the course, the class will cover attitudes and persuasion, decision making, and topics in buying and disposing.